 Some curls can make all the difference.
 It’s easy to pull off for any facial types, and it keeps your look youthful.

 5. Side Part Quick Weave Style

-Use a fine textured and straight weave, with a deep side part to use for this style.
-Longer bangs compliment the look better, but any length will do.
+Use a fine-textured and straight weave, with a deep side part to use for this style.
+Longer bangs complement the look better, but any length will do.

 6. Pixie Cut Quick Weave Style

 The pixie cut is the ultimate short quick weave style!
 It allows for a quick change without the major commitment to chopping off your natural hair as most women wouldn't dare to do.
 This quick weave style gives you the opportunity to test the waters of a short look before taking that big step.